rootwork/GET/README.md

 A starter project that GETs you up and running with Gulp (v4), ES6 JavaScript modules, and TailwindCSS (v3).
-Great as a kickstart template for trying out TailwindCSS, or quickly generating simple sites or SPAs.
+Great as a kickstart template for trying out TailwindCSS, quickly generating simple sites, or working on SPAs.

 ## Highlights